emberjs/guides/source/localizable/contributing/repositories.md

 # Libraries Used By Ember

-These libraries are part of the Ember.js asset output, but development of them takes place in a separate repository.
+These libraries are part of the Ember asset output, but development of them takes place in a separate repository.

 ## `Backburner`
 * **backburner.js** - Implements the Ember run loop.